numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

 Run-length over Problems
 =========================

 From the previous section we know that we want to collect run-length for different targets in order to display quantitative measurements.

 A problem is defined as the quadruplet ``(function, dimension, instance, function target)``.
-We **interpret the different instances** of a function (in a given dimension) as if they are just a repetition of the same function.

 More precisely while instances typically change the exact definition of the function (for instance two different instances of the sphere function will typically have shifted optima), we consider that the run-length for two different instances of a given function (for example the sphere function) in a given dimension and for a given target are just independent identically distributed random variables.

 Hence **our display of performance** starts from the following collected data: given a function, dimension, function target, we have a collection of run-length that correspond to the number of function evaluations needed to reach the target for all the instances where the algorithm was run.
 When the target was not reached we collect the number of function evaluations till the algorithm is stopped.